SaadUrRehmanBaig/Data-vizualisation/EU27_Tourism_Recovery_Presentation.md

 **What it reveals:** The final snapshot of "normal" European tourism before the world changed forever

 **The Opening Scene:**
 > *"2019 was the year tourism peaked.
-Across the EU27, from the beaches of Spain to the forests of Finland, from the canals of Amsterdam to the mountains of Austria, tourism was thriving.
+Across the European Union, from the beaches of Spain to the forests of Finland, from the canals of Amsterdam to the mountains of Austria, tourism was thriving.
 This wasn't just an industry—it was the heartbeat of European culture, economy, and connection.
 Our baseline shows a robust, predictable, profitable ecosystem where 27 nations shared in the prosperity of human wanderlust."*

 **The Characters in Our Story:**
 - **Spain & Italy:** The Mediterranean powerhouses, drawing millions with sun and culture